-The Employment land use designation is planned to accommodate a diverse range of industrial, manufacturing, and related business activities that contribute to a strong and resilient local economy.
-Employment lands directly support the overall economic wellbeing and vitality of the Town, and therefore this Plan has heightened regard for their long-term protection and viability.
+The Employment Area designated accommodates clusters of industrial related uses and economic activities that are of strategic importance to the Town's long-term economic resilience and prosperity.
+Employment Areas directly support the overall economic wellbeing of the Town, and therefore this Plan has heightened regard for their long-term protection and viability.

-The following objectives apply to the Employment land use designation:
+The following objectives apply to the Employment Area land use designation:

-- 1. Provide opportunities for a diversified economic base which supports a healthy, stable economy and generate employment opportunities within the Town. - 2.
-Ensure that an adequate supply of employment land is designated to maintain a reasonable vacancy rate and that the necessary infrastructure is provided to support current and projected employment needs. - 3.
-Support the expansion of the existing employment land uses and promote new employment land uses within the Employment designation. - 4.
-Improve compatibility and connectivity between employment lands and adjacent land uses, including through urban design, streetscaping and an enhanced active transportation and transit networks, to support a complete community. - 5.
-Protect employment lands from the encroachment of non-compatible land uses which may impact the long-term economic viability of employment lands. - 6.
-Encourage a mix of employment uses to support a diverse economic environment that provides a range of employment opportunities. - 7.
-Ensure that the necessary infrastructure is provided to support current and projected needs within the Employment designation.
+- 1. Provide opportunities for a diversified economic base which supports a healthy, stable economy and generates employment opportunities within the Town. - 2.
+Ensure that an adequate supply of employment land is designated to maintain a reasonable vacancy rate and that the necessary infrastructure is provided to support current and projected employment land needs. - 3.
+Support the expansion of the existing land uses and promote new land uses within the Employment Area designation. - 4.
+Improve compatibility and connectivity between employment lands and adjacent land uses, including through urban design, landscaping, streetscaping and enhanced multi-modal transportation networks. - 5.
+Protect employment lands from the encroachment of non-compatible land uses which may impact the long-term economic viability and function of employment areas.

-- 1. Land uses permitted within the Employment designation are: - i.
-Manufacturing uses;
+- 1. Permitted uses within the Employment Area designation are: - i.
+Manufacturing uses; - ii.

-- ii.
 Uses related to research and development in connection with manufacturing; - iii.
 Warehousing uses, including uses related to the movement of goods; - iv.
 Office and retail uses, but only where they are normal, incidental, and accessory to the principal employment use; and - v.
-Any facility that may be normal, incidental, and ancillary to the uses permitted within the Employment designation of this Plan. - 2.
-Notwithstanding D.2.6.3.1, uses that were lawfully established on or before October 20, 2024, may continue to be used for such purposes pursuant to subsections 1 (1.1) and (1.2) of the Planning Act.
+Any facility that may be normal, incidental, and ancillary to the uses permitted within the Employment designation of this Plan. - Notwithstanding D.2.6.3.1, uses that were lawfully established on or before October 20, 2024, may continue to be used for such purposes pursuant to subsections 1 (1.1) and (1.2) of the Planning Act.

-- The Town will plan for, protect and preserve employment areas for current and future uses, and ensure that the necessary infrastructure is provided to support current and projected needs. - Uses permitted within the Employment designation will be conducted in a manner that prevents pollution from smoke, noise, vibration, odour, dust or other forms of pollution, and be in compliance with all applicable municipal and Provincial policies, standards and guidelines - 3.
+1. The Town will plan for, protect and preserve employment areas for current and future uses, and ensure that the necessary infrastructure is provided to support current and projected needs.

+- 2. The use of buffering and adequate separation distances may be required to ensure visual compatibility between land uses within the Employment Area designation and adjacent or surrounding land uses. - 3.
 The Town will designate, protect and plan for all employment areas in settlement areas by: - i.
 Planning for employment area uses over the long-term that require those locations including manufacturing, research and development in connection with manufacturing, warehousing and goods movement, and associated retail and office uses and ancillary facilities; - ii.
 Prohibiting residential uses, commercial uses, public service facilities and other institutional uses; - iii.
 Prohibiting retail and office uses that are not associated with the primary employment use; - iv.
 Prohibiting other sensitive land uses that are not ancillary to uses permitted in the employment area; and - v.
 Including an appropriate transition to adjacent non-employment areas to ensure land use compatibility and economic viability. - 4.
 The Town will protect employment areas that are located in proximity to major goods movement facilities and corridors, including facilities and corridors identified in provincial transportation plans, for the employment area uses that require those locations. - 5.
 The Town will assess and update employment areas to ensure that this designation is appropriate to the planned function of employment areas.

-The following development criteria apply to the Employment land use designation:
+The following development criteria apply to the Employment Area land use designation: